Lafarge major shareholder says talks with Holcim on track

 Meanwhile Lafarge LAFP.PA Chief Executive Bruno Lafont told an internal meeting of about 60 executives on Thursday that he still wanted the merger to go ahead, said a source familiar with the situation.

-"I want this merger to take place and to succeed widely fuelled by the strength of Lafarge," Lafont told the group.
+"I want this merger to take place and to succeed widely fueled by the strength of Lafarge," Lafont told the group.

-"I will not let cheap tricks jeopardise the introduction of a unique group in our industry."
+"I will not let cheap tricks jeopardize the introduction of a unique group in our industry."

 It was not clear what Lafont was referring to but the past days have seen him criticised in media reports for his brash management style and ability to deliver on 1.4 billion euros of promised cost savings from the merger.